IBM-Cloud/ibm-cloud-developer-tools/README.md

-# developer-tools-installer
+# IBM Developer Tools
-These scripts performs an installation of the IBM Developer Tools CLI environment.
+These scripts perform an installation of the IBM Developer Tools CLI environment.
 The IDT is a plugin to the IBM Bluemix CLI.
 Our general target environment is the IBM Cloud, including public, dedicated, and local hybrid.

 [![](https://img.shields.io/badge/bluemix-powered-blue.svg)](https://bluemix.net)